Hasan ibn Ali: Retirement

 Between his abdication in 41/661 and his death in 50/670, Hasan lived quietly in Medina and did not engage in politics.
-In compliance with the peace treaty, Hasan declined requests from (often small) Shia groups to lead them against Mu'awiya I. He was nevertheless considered the head of the house of Muhammad by the Banu Hashim and Ali's partisans, who had probably pinned their hopes on his succession to Mu'awiya.
-The Sunni al-Baladhuri in his Ansab writes that Hasan sent tax collectors to the Fasa and Darabjird provinces of Iran in accordance with the treaty but the governor of Basra, instructed by Mu'awiya I, incited the people against Hasan and his tax collectors were driven out of the two provinces.
-Madelung regards this account as fictitious because Hasan had just refused to join Mu'awiya I in fighting the Kharijites.
-He adds that Hasan had made no financial stipulations in his peace proposal and Mu'awiya I consequently made no payments to him.
-Madelung suggests that the relations between the two men deteriorated when Mu'awiya I realised that Hasan would not actively support his regime.
+In compliance with the peace treaty, Hasan declined requests from (often small) Shia groups to lead them against Mu'awiya.
+He was nevertheless considered the head of the house of Muhammad by the Banu Hashim and Ali's partisans, who had probably pinned their hopes on his succession to Mu'awiya.
+The Sunni al-Baladhuri in his Ansab writes that Hasan sent tax collectors to the Fasa and Darabjird provinces of Iran in accordance with the treaty, but the governor of Basra, instructed by Mu'awiya, incited the people against Hasan, and his tax collectors were driven out of the two provinces.
+Madelung regards this account as fictitious because Hasan had just refused to join Mu'awiya in fighting the Kharijites.
+He adds that Hasan had made no financial stipulations in his peace proposal, and Mu'awiya consequently made no payments to him.
+Madelung suggests that the relations between the two men deteriorated when Mu'awiya realised that Hasan would not actively support his regime.